MathsJam/mathsjam-site/gathering/archive/2017/index.md

 #### Elaine Smith & Lynda Goldenberg: Multiplication: Magic or Madness

-Elaine gives us a whistle stop tour of different multiplication methods; including a refelction on column method versus Gelosia method that drew on her experiences in the classroom.
-Elaine explains that suprisingly, the English word jelousy is derived from the word Gelosia!
+Elaine gives us a whistle-stop tour of different multiplication methods; including a refelction on the column method versus the Gelosia method, that draws on her experiences in the classroom.

 - [Elaine's slides (PPTX)]({{site.url}}/assets/talks/2017/ElaineSmith-Multiplicationmagicormadness.pptx)
 - [Elaine's slides (PDF)]({{site.url}}/assets/talks/2017/ElaineSmith-Multiplicationmagicormadness.pdf)

 #### Robert W. Vallin: Maverick Solitaire and Three-Card Poker

 Robert discusses a couple of card games: Maverick Solitaire and Three-Card Poker.
-Robert tells us that by usisng a computer simulation it can be shown that a 'pat hand' can be made in Maverick Soilitaire a high proportion of the time.
-However, he conlcudes by asking us what percentage of the time we can get a stright flush in Three-Card Poker.
+Robert tells us that by using a computer simulation it can be shown that a 'pat hand' can be made in Maverick Soilitaire a high proportion of the time.
+However, he conlcudes by asking us what percentage of the time we can get a straight flush in Three-Card Poker.

 - [Robert's slides (PDF)]({{site.url}}/assets/talks/2017/RobertVallin-Mavericksolitaire.pdf)

 #### Robert Low: Why knot?

-Rob explores knots and tells us: all manipulations can be carried out as a sequences of three Reidemesiter (who wrote a great book in German) moves and demontrates how the colouring of different sections of the knot links to the solutions.
-He also makes a joke about chalkdust.
+Rob explores mathematical knots, and explains how all manipulations can be carried out as a sequence of three [Reidemeister moves](http://mathworld.wolfram.com/ReidemeisterMoves.html), and demontrates how the colouring of different sections of the knot links to the solutions.

 - [Rob's slides (PDF)]({{site.url}}/assets/talks/2017/RobLow-Whyknot.pdf)

 #### Philipp Reinhard: From a tweet to Langnaus 4th problem in < 5min

-Philipp spotted a riddle tweeted recently by one @ColinMathmo that asked can you find 'three integers in an arithmetic progression whose product is prime?'.
-He worked out that this seemingly impossible problem boiled down to 'How many of n^2 + 1 are prime?'.
-This Philipp tells us is a famously unsolved problem.
+Philipp spotted a riddle tweeted recently by one [@ColintheMathmo](http://www.twitter.com/colinthemathmo), which asked can you find 'three integers in an arithmetic progression whose product is prime?'.
+He worked out that, when rephrased in the complex integers, this seemingly impossible puzzle boils down to 'How many numbers of the form n² + 1 are prime?'.
+This, Philipp tells us, is a famously [unsolved problem](https://en.wikipedia.org/wiki/Landau%27s_problems).

 - [Philipp's slides (PPTX)]({{site.url}}/assets/talks/2017/PhilippReinhard-TwitterpuzzletoLandauproblem.pptx)
 - [Philipp's slides (PDF)]({{site.url}}/assets/talks/2017/PhilippReinhard-TwitterpuzzletoLandauproblem.pdf)